sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/contribution.md

 # Contribute to Edge Microvisor Toolkit

-Edge Microvisor Toolkit is released in open source and always looking for an active community to support adding new features, optimizing, and improving security.
+Edge Microvisor Toolkit is open source and always welcomes an active community to support adding new features, optimizing, and improving security.

 There are many areas in which you can contribute, such as: